Insert the Z-ROCK anywhere in the signal path.

 midrange.
 In addition there is a subtle roll-off above 10 kHz to remove

 edginess.
 The result of this is an incredibly rich, full sound with big

 increases in midrange tone.
 It animates the music rather well.

 REASONS TO USE A Z-ROCK

-The reality is that many speaker/room combinations will roll the low bass off leaving you with a leaner, drier, less rich sound.
-Below is the typical low bass performance found in many listening rooms:
+The reality is that many speaker/room combinations will roll off the lower bass leaving you with a leaner, drier, less rich sound.
+Below is the typical low-bass performance found in many listening rooms:

 A Z-ROCK restores this missing information and makes your music sound full and rich at lower volumes.
-Rock music gains a nice "hit" that you normally don't get unless you're at a concert or club, and does so without having to be turned up loud.
+Using a Z-Rock gives music gains a nice "hit" that you normally don't get unless you're at a concert or club, and does so without having to be turned up loud.